Better Automatic Program Repair by Using Bug Reports and Tests Together: Combining FL for Program Repair

-Figure~\ref{fig:slbluir} shows the \irflname architecture. \irflname extends BLUiR to produce statement-level results.
-For each defect, \irflname' inputs are the source files and the bug report. \irflname processes the abstract syntax tree~(AST) of source files to extract identifiers associated with comments and with class, method, and variable names. \irflname CamelCase splits the extracted identifiers into tokens, which improves matching recall, and stores the information in structured XML documents.
-Next, \irflname parses the bug report to extract identifiers from the \emph{summary} and \emph{description} fields, and stores the information in a separate structured XML document. \irflname then feeds all the XML documents into the Indri toolkit~\cite{Strohman05}, a highly-tuned, open-source IR toolkit for efficient indexing and developing IR models.
-Indri processes the XML using text normalization~(removes punctuation, performs case-folding, tokenizes terms), stopword removal~(removes extraneous terms), and stemming~(conflates variants of the same underlying term).
-Next, it indexes the documents by collecting statistics, such as term frequency~(TF) (the number of times a term occurs in a given document), document frequency~(DF) (the number of documents in which a given term appears), and Inverse Document Frequency,~$\text{IDF}=\log\left(\frac{N}{DF}\right)$, where $N$ is the total number of documents in the collection.
-Finally, \irflname uses an IR model (TF-IDF formulation based on the BM25 (Okapi) model~\cite{Robertson2000}) to search and rank the documents based on their similarity with the bug report.
-The output of the IR model is the ranked list of source files, along with scores of similarity to the bug report.
+\textbf{Ranking Suspicious Files.} For each defect, \irflname' inputs are the bug report URL, the source files, the number of top ranked files to consider, the number of top ranked statements per file to consider, and a function to combine statement and file suspiciousness scores. \irflname crawls the bug report from the input URL and parses the bug report to extract identifiers from the \emph{summary} and \emph{description} fields, and stores the information in a separate structured XML document (line\,2 in Algorithm~\ref{alg:blues}).
+Next, \irflname processes the abstract syntax tree~(AST) of source files to extract identifiers associated with comments and with class, method, and variable names, and stores them in separate XML documents (line\,3). \irflname preprocesses the terms stored in all the XML documents using CamelCase splitting, which improves matching recall, text normalization~(removes punctuation, performs case-folding, tokenizes terms), stopword removal~(removes extraneous terms), and stemming~(conflates variants of the same underlying term) (lines\,4--5). \irflname then feeds the bug report and source file XML documents to BLUiR to compute ranked lists of suspicious files (line\,6).
+BLUiR uses an IR model (TF-IDF formulation based on the BM25 (Okapi) model~\cite{Robertson2000}) to search and rank the files based on their similarity with the bug report. \irflname uses the same tuning parameters as BLUiR, which prior work~\cite{Saha13} tuned using AspectsJ that does not overlap with Defects4J.